tntek/CLCR/readme.md

-Code (pytorch) for ['CLCR: Model Adaptation via Credible Local Context Representation'] on Office-31, Office-Home, VisDA-C. This article is under review.
+Code (pytorch) for ['CLCR: Model Adaptation via Credible Local Context Representation'] on Office-31, Office-Home, VisDA-C. This paper has been accepted by CAAI Transactions on Intelligence Technology (CTIT).

 ### Framework